May 13, 2016

 But what happens when, in say several months, your company starts to grow.
-In order to communicate the brand in a consistent manner to new designers, freelancers and outside vendors, a style guide does come in handy.
+To communicate the brand consistently to new designers, freelancers, and outside vendors, a style guide does come in handy.

 Overall, brand style guides are an essential part of the branding process.
 When multiple designers are working on a brand, it ensures the brand remains universal, no matter what kind of marketing medium it is being applied to.
 Some excellent examples of brand style guides to check out are Skype, Argento, and United Way.